merenlab/google-scholar-parser/README.md

 ### Verbosity

-The `--verbosity` argument is intended to allow users (and the developers) to customize how much output concerning the progress of their data collection is printed to the terminal window on their computer.
+The `--verbosity` argument is intended to allow users (and the developers) to customize how much output concerning the progress of their data collection is printed to the terminal window on their computer and in the resulting output file.

 Options include **0**, **1**, and **2**.

 - **0** greatly minimizes the amount of output printed in the terminal window, while still allowing for major warning and error messages (as well as a couple less important ones).
 - **1** provides the user with regular updates concerning the progress of their data collection.
 Although not necessarily essential, these can be useful for users who want to easily track the progress of their data collection and can be beneficial for troubleshooting purposes in the event that `google-scholar-parser` gets stuck, fails, etc. (Ultimately a steady flow of time-stamped progress updates can provide more peace of mind than a program that seems to run indefinitely without telling you anything ).
 - **2** outputs considerably more information to the terminal window.
 This is mainly comprised of unparsed publication info that will ultimately end up in your output file, but in a cleaner format.
-This information may be beneficial for troubleshooting or testing purposes, especially if it appears google-scholar-parse is not returning all the data it should, but may ultimately may make output to the terminal window seem more cluttered and harder to follow in most other circumstances.
-(Yes, there can be too much of a good thing :wink: )
+This information may be beneficial for troubleshooting or testing purposes, especially if it appears `google-scholar-parser` is not returning all the data it should, but may ultimately may make output to the terminal window seem more cluttered and harder to follow in most other circumstances.
+(Yes, there can be too much of a good thing :wink: ).
+This option also provides additional information (e.g. Levenshtein scores and DOI request status) to the output file which can be used for troubleshooting possible issues with DOI retrieval.

 The default is **1** but you can change it as seen below: